Movatterモバイル変換

 Port Canaveral

-Disney Cruise Line terminal in Port Canaveral
+Disney Cruise Line Terminal 8 at Port Canaveral

 LocalePort Canaveral